 Create vision boards for all the goals you want to achieve in life.
 Use your vision boards to trigger your goals and keep you on track.

 Practicing gratitude every day helps you adjust your thinking little by little.
 You become less prone to sweating the small stuff and appreciate what you have in life.
 Gratitude changes the way you think and the way you approach working.

 You will feel more content because you start to appreciate and grateful for all that you have.
 And this, my friend, is the biggest motivator of all.
 If you want to learn how to practice gratitude, read this article.

 Gratitude is the ultimate wealth.
 If you are grateful for what you have, you are wealthy.
 If you are not grateful, you will never feel enough even if you have a million dollars in the bank.

 Plus, the more you are thankful for what you have, the more you will have it.
 As what Oprah Winfrey famously said:

 The more you praise and celebrate your life, the more there is in life to celebrate.Oprah Winfrey

 Don’t just depend on motivation because motivation comes and goes.
 Motivation is a feeling, and that means there will days when you feel totally fire up and there are also days you feel like a slump.

-So develop good habits.
-When an action becomes your habit, you will need less willpower to execute it.
+So, develop good habits.
+When a behavior becomes a habit, you will need less willpower to execute it.
 Think about brushing your teeth every morning, how much energy and willpower do you need?
 You don’t need a lot of motivation to brush your teeth, right?

 What are the things that when you see it, it will trigger you to take action?
 For example, vision boards, inspirational posters, books, a photo of your family or children, your dream house, etc.